microsoft/WhatTheHack/001-IntroToKubernetes/Coach/03-k8sintro.md

 	- The default Kubernetes version used by the az aks create command should be fine.
 	- The CLI should be used to create the cluster to give the most realistic experience.
 	- Cluster names should be unique within the subscription.
-	- Here’s an example command that creates a cluster named **wth-aks02-poc** in resource group **wth-rg02-poc:** using basic networking, managed identity, 3 nodes in separate availability zones and an attached ACR:
+	- Here’s an example command that creates a cluster named **wth-aks02-poc** in resource group **wth-rg02-poc:** using basic networking, managed identity, 3 nodes in separate availability zones and an attached ACR and doesn't generate any ssh keys:
 		- `az aks create --location eastus --name wth-aks02-poc --node-count 3  --no-ssh-key --resource-group wth-rg02-poc --zones 1 2 3 --enable-managed-identity --attach-acr <acrname>`
+  	- **NOTE:** Attaching an ACR requires the student to have Owner or Azure account administrator role on the Azure subscription.
+If this is not possible then someone who is an Owner can do the attach for the student after they create the cluster.
+		- See below for the `az aks update` command that is used to attach the ACR.
 	- Documentation on installing AKS can be found here:
 		- [Portal](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-portal)
 		- [CLI](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough)
 - It is usually a good idea to explain to the students what kind of options they have when creating a cluster.
 Doing a walkthrough demo of provisioning a cluster with the Portal is good showcasing tool, but end by telling them they need to figure out how to achieve the same thing with the CLI.